sohaibsohail98/coms4/SpartaWeek2-Day2.md

 - FLOAT - scientific use for very large numbers
 - BIT - used for a true or false value - boolean (0,1)

-SQL Coding Notes:

-INSERT INTO TABLE_NAME - this is to insert values into the table.
-VALUES

-For example code:

-INSERT INTO film_table
-(
-    film_name, film_type, release_date, director, writer, star, film_lang, off_website, plot_summary
-)
-VALUES
-(
-    ‘SQL’, ‘DRAMA’, ’20/05/2021’, ‘Sohaib Sohail’, ‘Christopher Nolan’, 5.0, ‘English’, ‘www.sql.com’, ‘amazing story line’ );

 - Single quotes is used by VARCHAR, DATETIME, otherwise INT and DECIMAL values are without any quotes
-- INT Identity (1,1) - This means it starts from 1 and the second value is added to the first meaning 1+1=2 which means (1,2,3…..)
+- INT Identity (1,1) - Incremental value creating on its own - This means it starts from 1 and the second value is added to the first meaning 1+1=2 which means (1,2,3…..)
 - PRIMARY KEY - registering it as a primary key in the database
 - If it’s separated from a comma, for example: PRIMARY KEY (director_id, director_number) - this is an example of a composite key
 - NULL - means no value (undefined value)

-INSERT INTO - listing the table columns will

 Normalisation - better design, better use: